 One of the biggest rewards a holiday job can give you is experience, especially if you're a student.
 Even if the work isn't anything like what you want to do in the future, you'll learn the basics of what's expected in the world of work and how to deal with other people in a professional environment.
 Every job you have and everything you do in life helps you build up your CV [internal link].

 For summer or winter holidays, and even for short breaks, there are plenty of options.
 You can work in hotels, restaurants, bars or even pick fruit during the summer.
 In the south you can try your luck as a lifeguard or surf instructor, in the north you can ski through the winter.
 And if you're not free for very long, you could try daily or hourly jobs – such as catering or hosting at an event.

 Don't get taken for a ride

 Some smaller workplaces like bars, restaurants, etc. might not offer you a formal work contract – but don't let them take advantage of that.
 Make clear at the start that you expect them to stick to what you agree, in terms of pay and working hours.
-The contract should contain information about salary, working time, training period, etc. A contract is not valid before it is signed by both employer and employee.

 Where to look

 Picking Jobs – seasonal / harvest work around the world